MipSalus closes a private placement

 Multi-dose studies with Phelimin show high efficacy and flexibility

-Correction of information published on GeneFo’s homepage
+Correction of information published on GeneFo’s website

-Orphan Drug Designation for Phelimin
+MipSalus is granted an Orphan Drug Designation for Phelimin from EMA

 Meet us at BioEurope Spring 2016

 April 2016: MipSalus participates in BioEurope Spring 2016 in Stockholm.
 BioEurope is the premier springtime partnering event for biotech and pharmaceutical companies, academic innovators, investors and others.
-CEO Nicolas Krogh and CSO Klaus Gregorius represent MipSalus.
+CEO Nicolas Krogh and CSO Klaus Gregorius will represent MipSalus.

-Grant for feasibility study of home sensor
+Grant for feasibility study of a home sensor

-February 2014: MipSalus receives a DKK 13 million grant from Højteknologifonden (now: Innovation Fund Denmark) for the development of the company’s breakthrough treatment of the orphan disease Phenylketonuria (PKU) in close collaboration with Aarhus University, Denmark.
+February 2014: Højteknologifonden (now: Innovation Fund Denmark) has selected MipSalus for a DKK 13 million grant.
+With the grant, MipSalus will continue the development of the company’s breakthrough treatment for the orphan disease Phenylketonuria (PKU) in close collaboration with Aarhus University, Denmark.